 Stockholm Public Transport Administration - Maintenance Optimization of Commuter Trains

-For many years, Systecon has been engaged in a project to assist SL in the continuous work to ensure that the vehicles meet the high performance requirements during operation.
+Systecon is engaged in a project since 2002 to assist SL in the continuous work to ensure that the vehicles meet the high performance requirements during operation.
 Systecon’s engagement has primarily been dedicated to providing project support on reliability assurance and resource dimensioning for the maintenance infrastructure essential to reach the traffic objectives.

 In total, SL (Stockholm Public Transport) acquired 71 new trains, giving the commuters a totally new travelling experience.
 Air conditioning and significantly reduced noise levels provide increased comfort.
 To meet the ongoing increase in population and expansion of the grid, SL decided to purchase another 46 trains.

 Ole Robertsson is fleet manager at SL.
 For him there is no doubt about what is most important in a train operation with the intensity of commuter traffic.

 The efforts to reach high fleet availability are very extensive.
 When the supplier guarantees a very high reliability this is taken into account when planning the traffic and this means it is essential that they live up to their promises.
 The journey has not been easy since the start of traffic in 2005 but gradual improvement and SLs consistency in the reliability assurance process makes us get there.